aleixmorgadas/awesome-engineering-strategy/README.md

 ## Videos

+- [Experimentation and Evolution with Wardley Maps](https://www.youtube.com/watch?v=gAh7rK2F9pk) - How Cat has used Wardley Maps to inform her always evolving strategy for the modernization of Ticketmaster’s core ticketing platform not only in terms of technical capabilities and architecture but also process maturity, organizational design, and more.

 ## Templates

 - [Engineering Strategy Notion Template](https://aleixmorgadas.notion.site/Engineering-Strategy-Template-910ad428d3d14c5a9aef4a4c32c4a8ba) - A template with the core elements of an engineering strategy, the high-stake problem, the understanding phase, the direction, and coherent actions.